Last Updated on March 19, 2022 by Obaro Alidou K.

-- Recommend product (through affiliate links) or sell them your own products/services if you have any (Online courses, coaching, eBooks, apps, physical products, or a particular service).
+- Recommend products (through affiliate links) or sell them your own products/services if you have any (Online courses, coaching, eBooks, apps, physical products, or a particular service).

 These steps combined is in my opinion, is the “Must follow monetization process”.
 It is the best way to make money blogging.

-Now, typically saying, there are 6 great ways to monetize your blog.
-But, the first two ways are the most suitable to new bloggers as they are the easiest.
+Now, typically speaking, there are 6 great ways to monetize your blog.
+But, the first two ways are the most suitable for new bloggers as they are the easiest.

 How To Make Money Blogging?